 If you're passionate about venturing into the great outdoors, then you'll know how quickly perfect sunshine and brilliant blue skies can turn into lashing rain and fierce winds.
-Whether you're an avid adventurer, dog walker or country rambler, waterproof clothing is absolutely crucial in keeping you dry and protected when the weather turns.

-However, what many tend to overlook is the importance of waterproof ratings, and how these ratings are not only tailored to water exposure, but to specific environments, activities and weather conditions.
 For example, at Waterman's Country Supplies you may have seen waterproof jackets with a 25,000mm waterproof rating or trousers with an 8,000mm rating to indicate the amount of water a fabric can withstand when exposed to a column of water before a leak occurs.
-Simply put, the higher the waterproof rating is in millimeters(mm) the more waterproof the fabric is proven to be.
-Usually, waterproof fabrics are tested and rated using the hydrostatic head test.

 Having the correct waterproof rating information to hand is vital.
 It'll give you the precise waterproof protection guidance needed to shield you from the specific severity of weather you'll be facing - from light drizzle and normal rain conditions to heavier rain, snow and extreme weather.

-Also, if you get yourself familiar with waterproof ratings, you can make more informed budgetary, technical and style-based decisions about the waterproof clothing you're purchasing.
 For example, if you're only likely to be stepping out into light rain, it makes sense to shop according to the waterproof rating you actually need instead of overstretching yourself with an unreasonably high rating and a more expensive garment.

 Waterproof Ratings - Explained